jobbrIO/docs/use/restApi.md

 	Install-Package Jobbr.Client

-After installation, you might provide the base url where the api can be found.
+After installation, you must provide the base url where the api can be found.
 See example below

 ```c#
 using Jobbr.Client;